nhjschulz/cfsm/README.md

 # CFSM -  A State Pattern Approach for C-Programs

-A C-Language implementation pattern for finite state machines

 Finite state machines are present in almost every non trivial program.
 Guides on how to implement them are a standard part of many programming tutorials.
 But these tutorials focus mostly around the